konveyor/tackle2-hub/hack/tool/README.md

 url: https://tackle-konveyor-tackle.apps.cluster.local
 username: admin
 password:

+# Export of Identitiy (credentials) password and key fields should be encrypted, set the passphase
+encryption_passphase:

 # Tackle 1.2 endpoint and credentials, e.g. to dump data and migrate to Tackle2
 tackle1: